yana-safonova/PatchWorkPlot/README.md

 `--min-len INT`: only alignments of lengths exceeding `min-len` will be visualized.
 Default: `5000`.

-`--lwidth INT`: the width of lines showing alignments on the final plot.
+`--lwidth FLOAT`: the width of lines showing alignments on the final plot.
 Default: `1`.

 `--lower`: if specified, alignments will be visualized as a lower triangular matrix instead of an upper triangular matrix.